cemoner/cemoner/README.md

 ### Python

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Android Projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about
 - 📫 How to reach me: [...](https://www.linkedin.com/in/cem-oner/)https://www.linkedin.com/in/cem-oner/
-- ⚡ Fun fact: ...
--->